GandaFixe/PumpFunTransactionBot/README.md

 # pump-fun-bump-bot

 This bot buy and sell automatically on pump.fun and raydium.

-it can be used to be displayed on the main page of pump.fun.
+This bot is open-source and to support the project a fixed amount is taken off of every transaction. it can be used to be displayed on the main page of pump.fun.

 ## Demo